Working for working carers

 - Dept of Health research has calculated that £1 invested in an adult carer generates a £10 saving to the local authority social services budget.

-- If 18 carers decide to throw in the towel and their loved one goes into a residential home, typically the bill shared by the local authority and the family is £0.5m.
+- If just 18 carers decide to throw in the towel and their loved one goes into a residential home, the bill shared by the local authority and the family is typically £0.5m.